April 22, 2025 | Michail Takach

 “The nineteenth century has developed something between a woman and a man, called a ‘mannish woman,’” wrote one reporter.
 “She slaps her knees, she affects the most masculine of hats and ulsters, her language is of the stable and the boathouse, she delights in slang, she wears no gloves allowing her hands to grow red and coarse, she parts her hair on one side.
 Who can care for, or protect, this mannish woman?"

-Despite her outspoken love for women, her scandalous affairs and marriages, and her onstage character, Annie Hindle was never accused of being a “mannish woman” nor an “invert” (a sexological term used to describe lesbians that strongly implied they were -- in today's terms -- actually transgender.)
+Despite her outspoken love for women, her scandalous affairs and marriages, and her onstage character, Annie Hindle was never accused of being a “mannish woman” nor an “invert” (a very negative sexological term used to describe lesbians that strongly implied they were -- in today's terms -- actually transgender.)
+Only in her old age did reporters begin to question her mental health, and that was based more on public intoxication than gender identity.

 By the turn of the century, Hindle and Wesner were considered “old-timers” of the stage, and no longer marketable or fashionable.
 In fact, reporters could be quite cruel to them.